ANSD1-8MTK/slcsp/README.md

 ```

 For more detailed instructions and information behind the implementation
-approach, please see the COMMENTS file.
+approach, please see the COMMENTS.md file.